 LabView is a great platform, however, if we talk about a live streaming system, it is not the best-in-market solution.
 You will not get satisfactory results if you use LabView for many live streaming systems like infrared eye-tracking systems etc.

 LabView is self-capable of reading sound files directly from your sound card to your computer as well as opening an audio file.
 Moreover, you can also try implementing an AM modulator by using single mathematical operations.
 For example, you can use the following equation for low pass signals:

 XAM(t) = A(1+mx(t))Cos wct

-Here, m is the modulation index, wc is the carrier frequency, x(t) is the message and A is the carrier amplitude.
+Here, m is the modulation index, who is the carrier frequency, x(t) is the message and A is the carrier amplitude.

-Read the data in term of an array.
+Read the data in terms of an array.
 Check out how to do it via the company’s official page.